openstack/designate/doc/source/production-guidelines.rst

    of any zones ending in "com." by any other tenant.

-4. The squatter creates "co.uk." as a zone in Designate, preventing the creation of any zones ending in "com." by any other tenant.
+4. The squatter creates "co.uk." as a zone in Designate, preventing the creation of any zones ending in "co.uk." by any other tenant.

 Scenario #1 and #2 Mitigation